-- Implement legislative, policy and process changes including: - the imposition of statutory timeframes for assessments and appeals; - o a permanent exemption for clearing in previously legally cleared transport corridors: - o increasing the duration of clearing permits; and

-- o strengthening environmental data sharing requirements. - Allocate adequate resources to implement an expedited process for road safety and state and federally funded or co-funded projects; a dedicated Local Government unit to process applications and support the sector; timely compliance and enforcement action; and implement a state-funded collection and provision of data. - Undertake bioregional planning and implement strategic solutions for environmental offsets for Local Government. - Reduce duplication between the State and Australian government regulatory systems.
+- Implement legislative, policy and process changes including: - o the imposition of statutory timeframes for assessments and appeals; - o a permanent exemption for clearing in previously legally cleared transport corridors; - o increasing the duration of clearing permits; and - strengthening environmental data sharing requirements. - Allocate adequate resources to implement an expedited process for road safety and state and federally funded or co-funded projects; a dedicated Local Government unit to process applications and support the sector; timely compliance and enforcement action; and implement a state-funded collection and provision of data. - Undertake bioregional planning and implement strategic solutions for environmental offsets for Local Government. - Reduce duplication between the State and Australian government regulatory systems.

-That WALGA replace the following Advocacy Positions:
+That the GVROC support WALGA's recommendation to State Council to replace the following Advocacy Positions: